gavin-garrison/Advanced-Computer-Systems/Project_A1/README.md

 ```
 Each experiment also writes a corresponding `*_perf_*.txt` with raw perf output.

-## Notes
-- If THP is disabled on your system, you can try:
-  - `cat /sys/kernel/mm/transparent_hugepage/enabled`
-  - Use `sudo` to toggle if allowed, or just report the observed behavior and note the system policy.
-- If you have only 2 logical CPUs, SMT test still runs but interference magnitude may vary.
-- For the report: include CPU model (`/proc/cpuinfo`), kernel (`uname -a`), GCC version, and WSL version.

 ## Re-run knobs
 Edit `run.sh` to change byte sizes, iters, and target CPUs.

-## Suggested report outline
-- Setup: machine/OS/compiler + command snippets
-- Methodology: describe 4 features and what we varied
-- Results: 3–4 plots above + short table snippets from CSV
-- Insights: 1–2 bullets per feature tying to OS/µarch principles
-- Limitations: WSL vs bare metal, THP policy, small core counts, etc.